 The Senator’s report may be downloaded here.

-The Sky Valley lawsuit is also against the State of Washington and local governmental agencies that allowed the extremely toxic chemicals to exist in the school buildings—putting children, teachers, and parents in harm’s way.
+The Sky Valley lawsuit is also against the local school district and health department that allowed the extremely toxic chemicals to exist in the school buildings—putting children, teachers, and parents in harm’s way.

-According to a 2006 study by the State, the State knew that hazardous materials in school buildings can adversely affect the health of children and adults:
+According to a 2006 study by the State of Washington, hazardous materials in school buildings can adversely affect the health of children and adults:

 A child typically spends about 1300 hours in a school building each year, and teachers and other staff are there even longer….
 Many school buildings are in poor condition and present environmental conditions that inhibit learning and pose unnecessary, increased health risks to students and staff….
 Poor indoor air quality (IAQ), diesel exhaust emitted from school buses, hazardous materials, pesticides, contaminated drinking water, and lead are environmental hazards that sometimes are found in schools and can adversely affect the health, attendance, and academic success of students, as well as the health of teachers and other staff.